I used to be obsessed with optimizing.

 But here’s the thing:

-It’s the third leg of the stool, or the third corner of the triangle, or whatever other silly visual analogy we want to give it (because who doesn’t love visual analogies?)
+It’s the third corner of the triangle, or whatever silly visual analogy we want to give it (because who doesn’t love visual analogies?)

 Mental bandwidth is more valuable than time.
-We have 24 hours in a day, but we probably have only 5 – 10 hours per day of sharp thinking before our brains dissolve into a puddly mess.
+We have 24 hours in a day, but we have only 5 – 10 hours of sharp thinking before our brains dissolve into a puddly mess.

 - That’s why every shred of productivity advice says that we should tackle our most important work first.